Bob Woodward Laments Washington Post Layoffs, Says Readers ‘Deserve More’

 “I will do everything in my power to help make sure The Washington Post thrives and survives,” he added.

 The statement comes after the paper laid off a third of the company on Wednesday, including more than 300 journalists.
-The Post has characterized the moves as part of a “strategic reset,” though Post staffers and alums have taken aim at owner Jeff Bezos and CEO Will Lewis for mismanaging the paper’s business operations.
+The Post has characterized the moves as part of a “strategic reset.”
+The layoffs shuttered the books desk and the sports desk in its current form, gutted the foreign and metro sections and hit nearly every other section.

 Woodward, who serves as an associate editor at the paper, declined to elaborate on the statement in a brief phone call with TheWrap and said he was in the middle of a deadline on a book he was finishing.